daniazevedo43/SprintManager/README.md

 ## Core Domain Entities

-The API revolves around the following key domain entities:
+The application revolves around the following key domain entities:

 * **User:** Represents the users who access and manage tasks.
 * **Project:** Represents the different projects where tasks will be organized.